Airis Computer: Delays and decline

 The VH-286 was widely hyped in the general and tech press on its announcement in June 1990.
 The company received a positive review in the May 1990 issue of Byte and was featured on that issue's front cover.
 Airis billed the VH-286 for a September 1990 release date and US$1,899 street price in July that year.
 The company missed the deadline when they modified the design of the motherboard to include a VGA port socket for external video display in October, setting a new release date of November.
 Airis again pushed the release date back for a number of unknown reasons to an unspecified date in November 1990, at which point the company had reconfigured themselves as a strictly mail-order business.
 In December 1990, Airis received FCC Class B certification for the VH-286, and in February 1991 the company announced that the notebook would be available for sale that month.
 Airis by that point employed 10 people.

 In January 1992, however, PC Magazine editor Bill Howard asserted that the VH-286 had never shipped, Byte later repeating this claim in July 1995.
 In October 1991, the Harris Corporation had filed a lawsuit with the United States Patent and Trademark Office against Airis for trademark infringement, which concluded in 1993.
 In that time, Airis let the rights to their namesake trademark lapse, in December 1992.
+Airis themselves collapsed on January 2, 1993.